 Latest News

-We are hosting a live Q&A April 29th at 8:30 ET.
+We are hosting a live Q&A April 29th at 7:30 PM CT.
 We will talk about our 2026 trip to Belize and answer any questions you have about this opportunity, available activities or ongoing community conservation efforts in the country.
 You can join us for the talk by registering here.
-Even if you can't join us … Continue reading Mark Your Calendars!
+Even if you can't join … Continue reading Mark Your Calendars!
+(And Join Us in Belize!)

 Impacts 2024